AmanTank187/blogger/README.md

 - Validation with models.

-- Creating controllers without using generate method.
+- Creating controllers without using generate methods.

 - Enable log in/sign up without using gems such as devise.